mark-gerarts/automapper-plus/README.md

 ```

 ### Mapping with stdClass
-As a side note it is worth mentioning that it is possible to map from a
+As a side note it is worth mentioning that it is possible to map from and to
 `stdClass`.
-This is done as you would expect:
+Mapping *from* `stdClass` happens as you would expect, copying
+properties to the new object.

 ```php
 <?php